 For one week, international equestrian athletes, corporate sponsors, patrons, volunteers, officials and friends are brought together to enjoy the magnificent Live Oak Plantation.

-Live Oak International was already recognized as a fun, well-managed show for the Driving community with a strong focus on hospitality for its competitors.
+Live Oak International was already recognized as a fun, well-managed competition for the Driving community with a strong focus on hospitality for its competitors.
 With the addition of Show Jumping, a ringside hospitality area was introduced and sold out.
 Owners, competitors, and sponsors enjoyed two beautiful afternoons of ringside hospitality.
 Every rider that entered the ring saluted event sponsors.

 In addition to the Driving and Jumping competitions, the week features a Saturday evening Competitors Party and is a highly popular, much anticipated annual event.